-With a perfectly crisp edge and chewy center, these double chocolate chip cookies have everything you could ever need in a cookie: deep chocolate flavor, an addictively chewy center, and the finishing touch of flaked sea salt to balance it all out.
-And the best part, it's a one-bowl, one-step mix and you're ready to bake!
+With a perfectly crisp edge and just-barely-baked center, these chewy double chocolate chip cookies have everything you could ever need in a cookie: deep chocolate flavor, an addictively chewy center, and a finishing touch of flaked sea salt to balance it all out.
+And the best part, it's a one bowl, three-step mix and you're ready to bake!

 Double chocolate...yes, please!